vineet-panchal/interview-cheatsheet/machine-learning/2_supervised_learning_classification.md

 - How should the splitting procedure stop?

 ## Stopping Criteria for Tree Induction
+When do we stop growing the tree:
+- all instances in a node belong to the same class
   - stop expanding a node when all the instances belong to the same class
+- no attribute left to split on
 - stop expanding a node when all the instances have similar attribute values
 - early termination when number of instances below minimum threshold